Suzuki Grand Vitara Common Problems and Solutions

 Problem:

-You have activated 4WD mode and now can't disengage it.
+You have engaged 4WD mode and are now unable to disengage it.

 Solution:

-You most likely have a tyre issue that you haven't spotted.
-Check your tyre inflation, and top up if needed.
-Then, check that your tyres are all matching, as this can affect the 4WD traction.
-If none of these issues seems relevant, then it's likely that you have a steering alignment issue, and you'll have to head to a garage for a full refit.
+You probably have a tyre problem that you've overlooked.
+Check your tyre pressure and inflate if necessary.
+Then, ensure all your tyres match, as this can influence 4WD traction.
+If none of these seem relevant, you likely have a steering alignment issue and should visit a garage for a full alignment.

 Difficulty level